Fotisbs/Carpospheric-grapevine-microbiome-Drama-Greece-/README.md

 cp demux_out[0-9]/analysis_ready/*.fastq demux_out/analysis_ready/
 cd ../../
 ```
-2) Following, the "Vinification Vidiano 2020 Quality-Classification-Phyloseq Object.R" script of the Fungi(or Bacteria)/2.PhyloseqObjectPerp folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
+2) Following, the "Drama Carpospheric grapevine microbiome Quality-Classification-Phyloseq Object.R" script of the Fungi(or Bacteria)/2.PhyloseqObjectPerp folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
 Before running the script make sure that the necessary reference databases are found in the same folder.
 ```
 cd Fungi/2.PhyloseqObjectPrep
 # fetch the databases
 wget https://files.plutof.ut.ee/public/orig/1D/B9/1DB95C8AC0A80108BECAF1162D761A8D379AF43E2A4295A3EF353DD1632B645B.gz
 # run the R script
-Fungi Vinification Vinification Vidiano 2020 Quality-Classification-Phyloseq Object.r cd ../../
+Fungi Drama Carpospheric grapevine microbiome Quality-Classification-Phyloseq Object.r cd ../../ cd Bacteria/2.PhyloseqObjectPrep
-cd Bacteria/2.PhyloseqObjectPrep
 # fetch the databases